-Following the Florida Supreme Court's decision in Perry v.
-State, the Florida legislature amended the death penalty statute to require that the jury must unanimously find beyond a reasonable doubt that a statutory aggravating factor exists and must unanimously recommend a death sentence after determining that the aggravating factors outweigh the mitigating factors.
+Following the Florida Supreme Court's decision in State v.
+Perry, the Florida legislature amended the death penalty statute to require that the jury must unanimously find beyond a reasonable doubt that a statutory aggravating factor exists and must unanimously recommend a death sentence after determining that the aggravating factors outweigh the mitigating factors.
 See Fla.
 Stat. § 921.141.
 But the Florida Supreme Court recently "recede[d]" from its previous interpretation of Hurst, reading the Supreme Court's opinion as dealing with "eligibility" for the death penalty and not "selection" of a particular sentence.
 The two state supreme court justices who were in the minority in Perry joined with two new appointees to the court in holding that the Sixth Amendment requires a unanimous jury finding beyond a reasonable double only on the existence of a statutory aggravating factor.
 See Poole v.
 State, 292 So.
 3d 694 (Fla.
-2020).
+2020), cert. denied, 141 S. Ct.
+1051 (2021).